1. General questions about the application process

 We expect a complete application for all vacancies – online as PDF files only: a cover letter (introduction to yourself and motivation for working at DLR), your CV, and copies of your most important certificates and letters of reference (for example: grade sheet, Bachelor or Master certificate, internships, any work-related qualifications).
 There are specific requirements for speculative applications.

 When must my application be submitted by?

 We generally stipulate an application deadline in our vacancy listings.
 Please apply within the period specified.
 Do you want to undertake an internship at DLR?
 If so, enquire sooner rather than later.
 Each institute has a limited number of internship vacancies available, and these are very popular.
 You should plan at least one term in advance.

 You have two options:

-Search for internships posted among our current job offers and apply directly via the 'Apply now' button.
+Search for internships posted among our current job offers and apply directly via the 'Apply online now' button.
 This will take you through the application process.
 For technical questions, you can contact the pertinent institute directly.

 You may submit a speculative application to the institute or facility of your choice.
 If you are applying speculatively, you should already have a clear idea of which institutes or facilities match your area of expertise, and where you want to work.
 We have put together additional information for you, to ensure that your speculative application reaches us in good order.